 Objectification implies control and ownership.
 It is difficult to have empathy with someone we don’t consider or view as a ‘real person’.
 The problem with objectification is that it limits women to their bodies, reducing their value as a human being, leading them to be more vulnerable to gruesome and sexual violence.

-All of these are some of the examples of everyday sexism that contributes towards normalisation of rape.
-Unchallenged and widespread sexist attitudes and behaviours creates a structure where sexual harassment is normalised, paving way for violent sexual abuses and rape.
+These are just some of the examples of everyday sexism that contribute towards the normalisation of rape.
+Unchallenged and widespread sexist attitudes and behaviours create a structure where sexual harassment is normalised, paving way for violent sexual abuse and rape.
 Rape culture is not a hypothetical idea created by some ‘hypersensitive feminists’.
 It talks about the prevalence and normalisation of sexual violence in a society.

 Featured Image Source: Redandblack.com